 Outlook clients would work fine internally.
 Externally Outlook would never connect.
 The status bar would simply report ‘Trying to connect’.
 Outlook on the Web and all ActiveSync clients were working fine.
 In addition, the Autodiscover test on the Microsoft Remote Connectivity website was passing.

-In contrast the Outlook Connectivity test from the same site was failing.
+In contrast, the Outlook Connectivity test from the same site was failing.
 The following error was reported.

 Testing the MAPI Mail Store endpoint on the Exchange server.
 An error occurred while testing the Mail Store.
 Additional Details Elapsed Time: 919 ms. Test Steps Attempting to log on to the Mailbox.
 An error occurred while logging on to the Mailbox.
 Additional Details Mailbox logon returned ecLoginFailure -2147221231.
-Possible causes are:
+Possible causes are: 1.
+The user doesn't have any access to a private mailbox or public folder messaging data.
+2. There are no private mailboxes or public folders on the server.
+3. The server is exiting or is about to exit.
+StatusCode: -2147221231

 The possible causes identified by the error were equally vague.
 We confirmed these user credentials were working fine with Outlook on the Web and internally for the user.
 In addition, this was the only server hosting all the mailboxes and we could access them just fine with Outlook internally.
-As part of our troubleshooting we disabled MAPI over HTTP in favor of the older RPC over HTTP connection method.
+As part of our troubleshooting, we disabled MAPI over HTTP in favor of the older RPC over HTTP connection method.
 Unfortunately, this provided the exact same result.

 Fixing logon returned ecLoginFailure -2147221231